greener-hayden/jncep-web-service/README.md

 ## Credits

 This project builds upon the work of JNCEP created by [gvellut](https://github.com/gvellut).
 The original repository can be found at [gvellut/jncep](https://github.com/gvellut/jncep).
 I'm thankful to gvellut since i've been using his code for maybe close to a year now.
 And i've only recent gotten around to swapping my own personal over to this system.
+This interface is also completely unaffiliated with J-Novel Club and is just a personal and or community project.

 ## Quickstart